 Using the MOLU, students learn about many topics related to the natural gas industry like geology, engineering, physics, chemistry, history, environmental studies, and more.
 Seeing how oil and natural gas are a part of products used in everyday life often surprises students, while the hands-on activities encourage interest and keep them engaged.
 The MOLU activities correlate with Next Generation National Science Standards and are based around the Science, Technology, Engineering, and Math (STEM) subjects.
 The activities illustrate concepts that are new to students – porosity, density, distillation, thermal energy – in a way that engages students in a tactile way.

 The goal of the MOLU is to not only educate kids about the oil and natural gas industry but to encourage interest in STEM-related career fields as well.
-Stay tuned for more information about the MOLU in the future!

-The MOLU III needs sponsorship!
+The MOLU needs more sponsorship!

 Need more info?
 Click here.